 Why is Dana Point the best place to see whales?

-The waters off Dana Point, California, are home to one of the most diverse marine ecosystems in the world.
-As a result, Captain Dave’s whale watching eco-safaris view whales, dolphins, and other wildlife throughout the year.
-View slideshows below of the different whales we see!
+The waters off Dana Point are home to all types of whales as it is one of the most diverse marine ecosystems in the world.
+As a result, Capt.
+Dave’s whale watching eco-safaris view whales, dolphins, and other wildlife throughout the year.
+After all, every season is whale watching season in California!
+View slideshows below of the different types of whales we see!

-As their body glides through the water, it seems as if it never end.
-Then, as a bonus the tail, measuring between 12 and 15 feet wide will sometimes lift into the air, offering a magnificent display.
+As its body glides through the water, it seems as if it will never end.
+Then as a bonus, the tail, measuring between 12 and 15 feet wide, will sometimes lift into the air, offering a magnificent display.
 The “oohs” and “aahs” abound.

-Captain Dave says, “Bigger than the dinosaurs, bigger than Elvis, the only thing bigger than a Blue Whale is God and you hear Him mentioned a lot when a Blue Whale is around… people are always saying, “Oh, my GOD!”
+Of all the types of whales, the blue whale is by far the biggest.
+As Capt.
+Dave says, “Bigger than the dinosaurs, bigger than Elvis, the only thing bigger than a blue whale is God and you hear Him mentioned a lot when a blue whale is around… people are always saying, “Oh, my GOD!”

-The blue whale is called a “rorqual”, a Norwegian word for “furrow”, and refers to the 55 to 68 pleated grooves running from its chin to navel.
-The throat grooves, in addition to streamlining the shape of the whale, allow the throat area to expand tremendously during feeding, and can hold 1,000 tons or more of food and water when fully expanded.
+Blue whales are all considered a type of “rorqual”, which is the Norwegian word for “furrow”.
+It refers to the 55 to 68 pleated grooves running from its chin to the navel.
+The throat grooves, in addition to streamlining the shape of the whale, allow the throat area to expand tremendously during feeding and can hold 1,000 tons or more of food and water when fully expanded.

 By taking tons of water into its mouth and filtering out the krill with its long, black baleen plates, a blue whale can eat over four tons of krill a day.

 What are gray whales?
 In short, gray whales are 40 to 50-foot lice covered, barnacle encrusted, mud sucking, bottom feeders.
 And we love them!
 Every year gray whales make one of the longest migrations of any mammal.